 Ease of Access and Visibility

 How about you?
 Is it easy for you to get there?
 As the owner, you will be at your restaurant quite a lot.
 Can you get there easily; is it a long commute from home?
 The easier it is for you to get to your own restaurant, the better the location.

 Evaluate the Competition

 Competition can also include any other type of establishment that sells food.
-For example, if you plan on opening a deli that sells fresh sandwiches, the local grocer that also sells fresh deli sandwiches is a competitor.
+For example, if you plan on opening a deli that sells fresh sandwiches, and the local grocer also sells fresh deli sandwiches, that is a competitor.
 You will need to know all your locations eatery options before you decide on a location so that you can plan accordingly.

 Finding the right location is crucial in ensuring a successful business.
 You want customers to find your restaurant, enjoy your food, and keep coming back.
-This can be done successfully if you do your homework before deciding upon a location.By carefully choosing the right location, you can position your restaurant for maximum visibility, attract the right customer base, and create a thriving business that stands out in a competitive market.
+This can be done successfully if you do your homework before deciding upon a location .By carefully choosing the right location, you can position your restaurant for maximum visibility, attract the right customer base, and create a thriving business that stands out in a competitive market.